 I still call my black lab, Django, “puppy.”
 Even though she will be turning eight this fall, I still recall adopting her like it was yesterday, and while she may technically be considered a senior, she is far from a puppy.
-It is difficult for many owners to think of their pups as getting older, but the more we prepare ourselves for our dog’s senior years, the more we can provide them better health and comfort.
+It's difficult for many owners to think of their pups as getting older, but the more we prepare ourselves for our dog’s senior years, the more we can provide them better health and comfort.

 Is your dog a senior or close to being one?
 On average, small dogs become seniors when they are about seven, but unfortunately, larger dogs age earlier.
 A big dog is usually considered old when they turn six.
-Check out this chart from the American Veterinary Medical Association and see where your pup falls.

-If your dog is approaching seniorhood, the best thing you can do for them is keep up with their regular vet appointments.
+If your dog is approaching seniorhood, the best thing you can do for them is to keep up with their regular vet appointments.
 Common diseases that affect geriatric dogs are cancer, joint disease, heart disease, diabetes, and liver disease.
 Check out what ailments typically affect your dog’s particular breed and discuss these with your vet.